Angelo990/kmeans-image-compression/README.md

 # K-means Image Compression

+This is a simple school project demonstrating image compression using k-means clustering.

 This project demonstrates image compression using the k-means clustering algorithm in Python.

 ## How It Works